All Episodes

 And I think the stuff that's really on the ground things that are happening in Washington, this budget, Obamacare, that body of thought represented by the Tea Party, I think is actually expanding.

-I think the number of Americans who are literally in an informed way, totally opposed to what's happening in Washington almost every day, is a growing number of people.
+I think the number of Americans who are literally in an informed way totally opposed to what's happening in Washington almost every day is a growing number of people.

-They exist, they are huge, they are growing.
+They are growing.

 Many of them are apolitical and are not involved in the political system at all.

-But they are terribly frightened inside the beltway, in both parties of the Tea Party.
+But they are terribly frightened inside the Beltway in both parties of the Tea Party.

-Just like the left is trying to stamp out Christmas.
+Just like the left is trying to stamp out Christmas, they're not going to be.

 Look at what they try to do to Ted Cruz with this government shutdown in Obamacare.